Occupational heat stress: Risk factors

 Heat-related illnesses from occupational heat stress is impacted by multiple factors.
 Workers exposed to high temperatures, humidity, and limited air movement, especially outside workers, are vulnerable to heat illness.
 Physiologic factors can also impact a worker's vulnerability, specifically if their job requires physical exertion, which produces metabolic heat.
 Workers can also be more vulnerable to heat illness if they are dehydrated from sweating and not drinking enough water or have a low level of physical fitness.
 Certain medications can also make it more difficult for someone to adapt to high temperatures, such as some common antibiotics, as well as some diabetes, cardiovascular disease, and psychiatric medications.
 Workers who have cardiovascular diseases, respiratory illnesses, diabetes, hypertension, or obesity, or who are currently pregnant, are also at higher risk for heat illness.
 Additionally, wearing heavy or thick personal protective equipment and clothing can prevent workers from sweating properly, which prevents the body from effectively cooling.
-Workers can also adjust to working in high temperatures so their bodies can become better at cooling over time, though this adjustment requires a multi-week acclimatization process.
+A recent umbrella review suggests that female and relocated workers face greater physiological strain due to occupational heat exposure.

 A study estimates that climate change is to blame for an additional 25 billion working hours lost annually in India from 2001 until 2020 compared to the previous 20 years.
+Due to their physical demands and exposure to the elements, agricultural workers have among of the highest rates of heat-related disease.
+According to studies, low-income workers are disproportionately affected by heat stress because they are less able to take breaks or leave hazardous work environments.